-In a move to protect intimate photos and prevent non-consensual circulation of such photos on the social media network.
+In a move to protect intimate photos and prevent the non-consensual circulation of such photos on the social media network.

 We’ve taken a careful, research-based approach that concentrates on the victims – Facebook Newsroom.